kamarabbas99/WareHouse-Inventory-app/README.md

 ## Features

+### Account Creation

+A user will able to register an account on the application to use it.
+At minimum, the account will store the account name and it permission level.
+With an account, the user can sign-in and use our application and then sign-out when their work is done.
+This feature will take 5 days to implement.

 ### Account Permissions

 There will be one administrator of the Inventory and all the account permission requests will be emailed to him.
 The app will   prompt the user to enter first name, last name and employee ID and email address.
 He will get the response from the administrator with the credentials of his account.
 This feature will take 1 day to implement.

+### Add Inventory

+A user will be able to add inventory from a list of items.
+Once the item is chosen the user can specify a quantity for the items they are adding.
+Adding an item will be reflected in the application.
+This feature will take 3 days to implement.

+### Remove Inventory

+A user is able to add inventory from the list of items currently available with a non-zero quantity.
+Once the item is chosen the user can specify a quantity for the amount of the item to remove.
+Removing an item will be reflected in the application.
+This feature will take 3 days to implement.

 ### Order Automation